+STRENGTH, SUSTAINABILITY AND GROWTH

-For more than fifty years RDA has been transforming the lives of disabled people, using horses to bring happiness, improve physical and mental health and create a sense of aspiration.
+5 The journey to March 2025 or more than 50 years RDA has been 6 The roadmap transforming the lives of disabled people, to our future using horses to bring happiness, improve

+8 Why we do physical and mental health, and create a sense what we do... of aspiration.

+CONTENTS

+Making an impact

+Princess Royal,

+RDA President,

+writes

+4 RDA today:

-During this time, our understanding of the profound impact of bringing people and horses together has grown, and we have evolved and adapted to meet the changing needs of communities across the length and breadth of the UK.
+During this time, our understanding of the 10 Our six core profound impact of bringing people and horses objectives - and together has grown, and we have evolved and our action plan adapted to meet the changing needs of communities across the length and breadth of the UK.
 Over the last two years this trend has continued as we have witnessed the disproportionately negative impact that the pandemic has had on disabled people and other vulnerable groups.
 Through a wider range of horse-centred programmes we are now supporting participants with a broader range of disabilities and long-term conditions, including dementia and mental health problems.
 There is huge unmet demand to provide this kind of specialist support and with our UK-wide network we are uniquely placed and committed to meeting that demand.
 In this strategy we present our plans to support an additional 10,000 children and adults by 2025.
 We will do this by: